Paul Pogba news: Midfielder's agent Mino Raiola is "in the process" of securing France international a move away from Manchester United | Goal.com

 Pogba has been the subject of transfer rumours since the summer window opened, and is reportedly a target for former club Juventus as well as Real Madrid.

-The 26-year-old was the Red Devils' top-scorer across all competitions last season, netting 16 goals from midfield in a disappointing season for Ole Gunnar Solksjaer's men.
+The 26-year-old was the Red Devils' top-scorer across all competitions last season, netting 16 goals from midfield in a disappointing season for Ole Gunnar Solskjaer's men.

-The France international has his sights set on a move away from Old Trafford this summer however, reports The Times, and news comes just two days before the club's pre-season trip to Australia.
+The France international has his sights set on a move away from Old Trafford this summer however, and news comes just two days before the club's pre-season trip to Australia.

+Speaking to The Times, Raiola said: “Everyone within the club from the manager to the owner knows Paul’s wishes.

+“Everyone knows the willingness of Paul to move on.
+We are in the process of that.
+Everyone knows what the feelings of Paul are.”